tartley/resume/Jonathan-Hartley-resume.md

 **IBM Cloud**\     Implemented IBM Cloud's
 *July 2017 to*\    [*security groups*](https://www.tartley.com/posts/illustrating-uses-of-ibm-cloud-security-groups/)
-*May 2019*         feature, in Python & GoLang, converting user requests into iptables config across
+*May 2019*         feature, in Python & Go, taking the best of AWS and GCP designs, to
-                   many instances, to provide dynamic on-instance firewalling.
-I also produced & presented my own training course across the division, teaching hundreds of developers how to contribute *good* tests to the massive IBM Cloud Python test suite, dramatically reducing time spent on creating and maintaining tests, while making the tests themselves orders of magnitude faster, and being more thorough and more reliable.
+                   convert user requests into iptables config across many instances, for dynamic on-instance firewalling.
+I also produced & presented my own training course across the division, teaching hundreds of developers how to contribute *good* tests to the massive IBM Cloud Python test suite, dramatically reducing time spent on creating and maintaining tests, while making the tests themselves orders of magnitude faster, more thorough, and more reliable.

 **Able.ag,**\      Often as a tech lead, such as at *Able.ag*, where I relieved the company's **Antidote.me,**\  technical founder of architectural, design, and mentoring responsibilities.
-**Made.com,**\     Usually these roles created web APIs in Python, ingesting, transforming and **BATS Trading,**\ indexing large amounts of data.
-At e-commerce startup *Rangespan*, we **Rangespan**\     integrated with hundreds of suppliers, using AWS to ingest data for 100 million *Contracts,*\      product lines, and then routed over a billion sales from participating retailers *June 2017 to*\    to dynamically selected suppliers.
+**Made.com,**\     Usually these roles created web APIs in Python, ingesting, transforming and **BATS Trading,**\ indexing large amounts of data, often to AWS RDS.
+At e-commerce startup **Rangespan**\     *Rangespan*, we integrated with hundreds of suppliers, to ingest data for 100 *Contracts,*\      million product lines, and then routed over a billion sales from participating retailers *June 2017 to*\    to dynamically selected suppliers.
 *June 2011*        At furniture retailer *made.com*, I was hired to fix the dysfunctional Enterprise
                    Resource Planning team, which was moribund from years of technical debt.
 I